fivetran/self-hosted-analytics-js/demo/simple/README.md

-# How to use analytics.js without segment
+# How to self-host analytics.js

 ## Preparation